 Currently, funding for these vaccinations is hit-and-miss across provincial/territorial lines.
-The best-in-class (high-dose) flu vaccine is only fully-funded for all seniors in Ontario (some other provinces only fund it for people in long-term care, or not at all).
+The best-in-class (high-dose) flu vaccine is only funded for all seniors in PEI, New Brunswick, Ontario, and Alberta (some other provinces only fund it for people in long-term care, or not at all).
 The recommended vaccines for shingles and pneumonia aren’t fully-funded anywhere.

 Our immune systems weaken as we age, making vaccinations a critical component in keeping seniors out of hospital, where they are at risk of severe complications.
 People over 65 years of age make up well over half of all hospitalizations and deaths in Canada related to the flu, and it seems to be getting worse.

-Seniors in long-term care are even more vulnerable—over 60% of flu and pneumonia outbreaks were in care homes in 2018-19—opening frail residents and those with chronic health conditions up to extreme levels of risk.
+Seniors in long-term care are even more vulnerable—over 60% of flu and pneumonia outbreaks are in care homes —opening frail residents and those with chronic health conditions up to extreme levels of risk.

 Without full funding from governments, many people can’t afford to shield themselves with these lifesaving vaccines, which can cost up to $300 per person.